awesome-davian/awesome-reviews-kaist/paper-review/2022-spring-paper-review/cvpr-2021-latentspacedebiasing-eng.md

 (2) Generative Adversarial Network

 Generative Adversarial Network (GAN) is a network composed of generator and discriminator, which have opposite roles.
-Generator learns to deceive discriminator with fake data, while discriminator learns to filter out the fake data that comes from generator.
+Generator learns to deceive discriminator with fake data, while discriminator learns to filter out the fake data from generator.
 As a result, well-trained GAN models can generate fake but realistic data.
 After a lot of modifications and improvements, GAN models are now capable of generating images that are extremely hard to distinguish from the real images.

 (3) Data augmentation through latent-space manipulation